 • The processing of personal data is governed by the General

 2. Who are we?

-'Friends of All Saints Church Longstanton' are a Charity setup to restore preserve, improve, beautify and reconstruct
+Saints Church Longstanton' are a Charity setup to restore preserve, improve, beautify and reconstruct for the benefit

-for the benefit of the public the fabric of the Church of All Saints, Longstanton, its monuments, fixtures, fittings furniture,
+of the public the fabric of the Church of All Saints, Longstanton, its monuments, fixtures, fittings furniture, stained glass,

-Friends of All Saints Church Longstanton are a charity [Charity No: 1115069] and is the data controller (contact details are
+of All Saints Church Longstanton' are a charity [Charity No: 1115069] and is the data controller (contact details are

 shown below).
 This means it decides how your personal data is processed and for what purposes.